kimjhkp/kimjhkp.github.io/index.md

 layout: page
 ---

-## About me
+## About me :microscope:

 ---

  __Flu immunologist__ and __computational biologist__.

-I have used various computational and statistical tools to understand and answer research questions in immunology and infectious diseases and participated in many different research projects including bench-side animal research to computational genomic projects.
+I use various computational and statistical tools to understand and answer research questions in immunology and infectious diseases and participated in many different research projects including bench-side animal research to computational genomics projects.

 During my last project, I worked in an interdisciplinary team environment where scientists with different skill sets (including physicists and biologist) worked together to achieve a common goal.